 Cognitive performance, which is a foundational focus of the Aviv Medical Program, plays a crucial role in athleticism.
 Intensity, focus, and attention support the physical fundamentals of a sport.

-Two athletes who previously completed the program have spoken openly about the benefits they realized.
+Two athletes who previously completed HBOT have spoken openly about its benefits.

 “There is nothing like it in the world.
 You cannot go to the gym and get the same results.
 When I came over there every morning, I felt like I was a bionic man, being in the hyperbaric chamber at the cutting edge of medicine.
 At the end of the hyperbaric treatment, when the season started, I was at my best.
 I won the championship, and I broke every record.
 In my opinion, this treatment is for whoever needs to be on top of their game.”

-While all hyperbaric chambers have the same goal—to deliver 100% oxygen in a high-pressure environment—different types of chambers work in different ways.
+While all hyperbaric chambers have the same goal—to deliver 100% oxygen in a high-pressure environment—not all chambers are created equally.
+There are different types of chambers that each possess a unique process.

-Soft-side monoplace chambers are more “portable” than the rigid cylinder HBOT chambers made of glass or plastic.
+- Soft-side monoplace chambers are more “portable” than the rigid cylindrical HBOT chambers made of glass or plastic.
 But, it also cannot reach the level of pressurization to produce high-level results.

-Neither of these chambers allow for the one key ingredient needed to achieve groundbreaking results: oxygen fluctuation.
+But neither of these chambers allows for the one key ingredient needed to achieve groundbreaking results: oxygen fluctuation.

-Multiplace chambers or “suites”, such as the one at the Aviv Clinics facility in Dubai, utilize the science behind oxygen fluctuations in a pressurized environment.
-It is this mechanism that produces the underlying elements of enhanced athletic performance, including:
+Multiplace chambers or “suites,” such as the one at the Aviv Clinics facility in The Villages, utilize the science behind oxygen fluctuations in a pressurized environment.
+This mechanism produces the underlying elements of enhanced athletic performance, including: